wmcbrine/PDCurses/README.md

 The core package is in the public domain, but small portions of PDCurses are subject to copyright under various licenses.
-Each directory contains a README file, with a section titled "Distribution Status" which describes the status of the files in that directory.
+Each directory contains a README.md file, with a section titled "Distribution Status" which describes the status of the files in that directory.

 If you use PDCurses in an application, an acknowledgement would be